glangsto/hello-world/analyze/README.md

 Files:
 ======

+S     Function to call s.py, which summarizes a set of observations in a directory

+s.py  Python function to read all selected spectra in a directory and summarize the observations

 R     Function to call r.py, which plots raw spectra

 r.py  Python function to read the spectra and plot them